Skip to content

 Step 4 - Dial Up Creativity

-For open-ended structured analysis — explain trade-offs, draft a design doc, summarise a thread — raise the temperature and enable a presence penalty so the model does not loop back on the same arguments.
+For open-ended structured analysis (explain trade-offs, draft a design doc, summarise a thread), raise the temperature and add a presence penalty so the model explores new arguments instead of looping back on the same points.

 python